 More air on the topside!

-Pros: 18 holes with dual concrete tees, and dual pins.
-Nice tee signs on short tees.
-Nice baskets.
+Pros: 18 holes with dual concrete tees, nice tee signs and dual color coded Discatcher baskets on each hole.
 Good use of elevation, available trees, and ob for a mostly open course.
 Navigation is fairly easy and course map in parking lot/ pavilion.
 Water fountains.
+Bathrooms .25 mile left down park from pavilion.
 Course is well maintained.
 Course is easy to get to off the highway and the town has food and amenities within few minute drive.

-Cons: Long tees had no sign, just a 4x4 post.
-There is some car and hiker traffic along the ob road that plays across much of the course.
+Cons: There is some car and hiker traffic along the ob road that plays across much of the course.
 There was a copperhead eating a squirrel between hole 16's basket and hole 17 tee.
 I got attacked by some bees around hole 11.

 Other Thoughts: The Seth Burton Memorial course offers a nice balancing out to the Orange Crush.
 It plays around the top side of the mountain and plays counter clockwise to the Orange Crush, so it slightly favors RHBH although there are some holes that favor RHFH.
 It's refreshing to be able to air out some drives on this course, but still provides an excellent challenge along with some fun ace and birdie runs.
+This is a great course for any skill level with the dual tees and baskets which provide quite a variety of playing options.
 Check out the course vid in the media tab for a good idea of what to expect.
 There is some good disc golf to be had at Morris Park, WV!

 7 Helpful / 0 Not